arkitektio/arkitekt/website/docs/fluss.md

 ---
 sidebar_position: 5
-sidebar_label: "Rath ❤️ Turms"
+sidebar_label: "Arkitekt ❤️ Fluss"
 ---

-# Rath ❤️ Turms
+# Arkitekt ❤️ Fluss

-### What is turms?
+### What is Fluss?

-Turms is a graphql-codegen inspired code generator for pyhton that generates fully typed and serialized operations from your graphql schema.
-Just define your query in standard graphql syntax and let turms create fully typed queries/mutation and subscriptions, that you can use in your favourite IDE.
+Fluss is a reactive task scheduler for the arkitekt framework.
+While arkitekt takes care of discovering and calling your apps in a reliable and reusable manner.
+Fluss plays a role in orchestrating these tasks

 ### Design

-Rath and Turms are developed independently, but are completely interoperable.
+Fluss enables you to construct workflows in a graphical manner like the one below, utilizing nodes that you define within arkitekt

 Consider this query